Climate Action Plan Process

 - Develop a Climate Action Plan

 The Climate Action Plan will detail steps that City government and the community can take to reduce their impact on the environment and reach the reduction targets.
 The Climate Action Plan will be prepared concurrently with the Environmental Impact Report (EIR).
-Both are projected to be adopted by the City Council in spring 2013.
+Both are projected to be adopted by the City Council in 2015.
 The Draft EIR will be circulated for public comment for 45 days.

 - Implement the Climate Action Plan